elliot-hacks/PyCryptography/README.md

     dneirf olleH

+5. ### Transposition cipher : Involves re nging the letters in the plaintext to form the ciphertext.
+### usage :
+    >>>python transposition.py -m "Elliot hacks.Am I right?" -k 3
+    Ei c. rhlohkAIitltasm g?|

-5. ### Vigenère Cipher : A more advanced substitution cipher that uses a keyword to determine the shifting amount for each letter.
+6. ### Vigenère Cipher : A more advanced substitution cipher that uses a keyword to determine the shifting amount for each letter.

-6. ### Transposition cipher : Involves re nging the letters in the plaintext to form the ciphertext.

 7. ### Substitution  cipherer : Involves re ing each letter in the plaintext with a corresponding letter or symbol in the ciphertext.